-As with the UNC Dietetic Internship, this program allows the student to complete their internship in their communities of choice.
-If you have questions about the UNC Master of Science in Dietetics with Dietetic Internship and/or application process, email Janice Riegel or contact her by telephone at 970-351-2755.
+If you have questions about the UNC Master of Science in Dietetics with Dietetic Internship, email Janice Riegel or contact her by telephone at 970-351-2755.

 Career Opportunities

 UNC Career Services

 The UNC Career Services staff can help you find your career direction by helping you: Identify, Explore, Prepare, and Connect.
 You can receive assistance in three ways at The Career Services Center: